goldexrobot/core.integration.backend/README.md

 Goldex vending machine serves UI and communicates with the core Goldex backend.

-This core backend exposes API to control the machine from business side.
+This core backend exposes an API to control the machine from a business side.

-The core backend sends optional signed callbacks to the business backend to notify about a items evaluation steps.

-Business backend should implement methods required by the UI flow and is responsible for the secure data transmission.

 Check out [Swagger](https://goldexrobot.github.io/core.integration.backend/).